Shah Rukh Khan Finally Reveals His Upcoming Movies: Will Do Films My Fans Like

 Shah Rukh Khan, who usually organises a press conference at his residence 'Mannat' on his birthday, skipped the drill this year, which grabbed plenty of attention.
 The buzz is that he took this route as he wanted to keep things a bit low key.

-In case you did not know, some time ago it was reported that Shah Rukh Khan would be seen playing a key role in the Tamil movie Bigill, which piqued the curiosity.
+In case, you did not know, some time ago it was reported that Shah Rukh Khan would be seen playing a key role in the Tamil movie Bigill, which piqued the curiosity.
 However, this rumour turned out to be false.
 The latest buzz is that SRK will soon be teaming up with filmmaker Atlee for a commercial entertainer.
 As SRK refrained from confirming or denying the gossip, it remains to be see whether he eventually joins forces with the young man.

 Either way, we wish Shah Rukh Khan a 'happy birthday' and hope he keeps entertaining fans in the years to come.
 As they say, yeh dil maange more!